National Party (Ireland, 2016): 2022 Ard Fheis

-The party's annual Ard Fheis held in the Lough Erne Resort, County Fermanagh was disrupted by a group of far-left anti-fascist protestors who arrived by minibus, some of whom were armed with hammers and covered their faces with scarves and balaclavas.
-A fire extinguisher was also used by anti-fascists as a weapon.
+The party's annual Ard Fheis held in the Lough Erne Resort, County Fermanagh was disrupted by a group of far-left protesters who arrived by minibus, some of whom were armed with hammers and covered their faces with scarves and balaclavas.
+A fire extinguisher was also used by a member of the anti-fascist group as a weapon.
 Two people were treated at the scene for their injuries and four others were taken to hospital following the incident.
-One protestor, Daniel Comerford from Dublin, was arrested and charged with having a hammer as an offensive weapon, causing criminal damage to a glass door, attempting to cause grievous bodily harm and affray.
+One protester, Daniel Comerford from Dublin, was arrested and charged with having a hammer as an offensive weapon, causing criminal damage to a glass door, attempting to cause grievous bodily harm and affray.

 The party Ard Fheis continued shortly after the disturbance.
-In his speech, deputy leader James Reynolds condemned the attack on the conference by "red communist thugs".
+In his speech, the then deputy leader, James Reynolds, condemned the attack on the conference by "red communist thugs".
 In a subsequent statement, the party said: "The far-left in Ireland feel entitled to bludgeon people...Why?
 Because the NGO sector and media establishment give it moral sanction.
 The same people demand 'hate speech' legislation to create a two-tier justice system where they are on top."

+2023–2025 leadership dispute

+In late July 2023, Justin Barrett made public allegations on social media that "gold reserves" valued at €400,000 owned by the National Party had been "stolen from a vault" by party members including deputy leader James Reynolds.
+The matter was reported to An Garda Síochána, however Gardaí did not commence a criminal investigation as they sought to establish legal ownership of the gold.
+It was reported that Gardaí had determined the location of gold.
+A Garda source described the matter as "an internal party dispute" and as one for the civil courts.
+Barrett stated that the gold "formed the main part of the party's reserves in case of a mishap in general or more particularly a collapse in the value of fiat currency".
+He claimed to have expelled Reynolds and the other members.
+It was later reported by the Irish Times that "only a fraction of the gold" was owned by the party, with the remainder belonging to "senior party members".

+The origin of the gold raised concern from politicians such as Senator Michael McDowell and Fine Gael councillor Emma Blain.
+Blain’s complaint, on the source of the party's funding and its failure to publish accounts, prompted the Standards in Public Office Commission (SIPO) to pledge to investigate, stating that concerns "will be followed up to ensure proper compliance with the requirements of the Electoral Acts.
+All matters relating to possible noncompliance with the requirements of the Electoral Acts that are brought to the attention of the Commission, are followed up and enquiries made as appropriate".
+SIPO further stated that, if they were of the opinion that an offence had occurred, "it may refer the matter to the Director of Public Prosecutions".